SvenGroot/Ookii.CommandLine/docs/ParsingArguments.md

 a [`CommandLineArgumentException`][].
 They can throw other exceptions if the arguments type violates one of the rules for valid arguments (such as defining an optional positional argument after a required one).
 An exception from this method typically indicates a mistake in your arguments class.
-When using source generation, these kinds of errors are typically caught at compile time.
+When using source generation, these kinds of errors are often caught at compile time.

 You can customize various aspects of the parsing behavior using either the [`ParseOptionsAttribute`][], applied to your arguments class, or a [`ParseOptions`][] instance